-Employment and education are key factors in promoting integration of immigrants, who comprise 12% of the Irish population.
-Immigrants and refugees looking for employment and/or education recognise the lack of Irish work experience, interview preparation and the understanding of the Irish standards when preparing CV and Cover letter as strong obstacles to succeed in their applications.
+We work in partnership with businesses to provide specialised supports.
+Immigrants and refugees looking for employment and education recognise the lack of Irish work experience, interview preparation and the understanding of the Irish standards when preparing CV and Cover letter as strong obstacles to succeed in their applications.

 Under our Business Action on Employment we also run Ready for Work, our employment programme that provides work experience, training and guidance to people with high barriers to employment.
-Barriers may include experiences of homelessness, mental ill health, addiction and early school leaving.
 Further information on Ready for Work is here.
 Applications to Ready for Work are by referral only – please contact us for advice / information if necessary.

 EPIC increases the job seeking skills of immigrants and refugees using a needs assessment and a client centred approach.
 It provides pre-employment training, One-to-One support and opportunities for work experience.

-Please fill in the application form and email it to firstname.lastname@example.org .
-Alternatively, you can drop it into our offices – 30/31 Lower O’Connell St. Paper copies of the application form are also available at our offices.
+Please fill in the application form and email it to email@example.com .
+Alternatively, you can drop it into our offices – 3rd Floor Phibsborough Tower Phibsborough Road, Dublin 7.
+Paper copies of the application form are also available at our offices.

-As part of the service package Training and Employment Officers (TEOs) with expertise and wide experience in career advice and job placement, provide one-to-one support sessions on the various steps required in seeking new employment or education.
+As part of the service package Career Counsellors with expertise and wide experience in career advice and job placement, provide one-to-one support sessions on the various steps required in seeking new employment or education.

 Supports include CV and interview preparation, psychometric testing, coaching for interviews as well as working with the participant to source and secure further education or employment.